AyeAreEm/impulse/README.md

 This way with my own language with detailed docs and one day examples, I think I could use impulse to do most things for daily use.

 ## Features
-- Non null terminated strings
-- Procedural
 - Generics
-- Initalise to 0
-- Pointers (odin syntax)
+- Strings with length
+- Interopability with C
-- Odin / Jai like syntax
+- Simply syntax
-- Decorators (run - run a function immediately after creation)
+- Procedural with functional inspiration
+- Decorators (builtin functions)
+- Manual memory management (no garbage collection)

 ## Syntax
 -- Note: Take a look at the `hello_world.imp` file to see recently added features in action --<br>